svr8/DSP-Project/README.md

 <p align="center">
     <img src="images/load-song.png" alt="Logo" width="550" height="380">
 </p>
 In the application menu, go to `Add Songs > Add a song` to open the file chooser pop-up.
-Select the file present on your computer to load it in the application.
+Select the file present on your computer to load it into the application.
 Intuitively, you can choose `Add Songs > Add multiple songs` to load multiple audio files.

 ### Audio Control